usaid-cs/yesterday-i-learned/java.md

 - [Enterprise JavaBeans](https://www.infoworld.com/article/2076777/a-beginner-s-guide-to-enterprise-javabeans.html) seem to be an architecture for running encapsulated code on a client-server setup.
 Client runs a bean wrapper of some sort.
 The server contains beans that run the code.
 This makes EJBs quite similar to a one-server microservice model, [with some low-level differences](https://stackoverflow.com/questions/30237292/is-the-microservices-architectural-pattern-similar-to-ejb-1-0).
 - [`getBoolean(thing, prop)`](http://with-example.blogspot.ca/2013/07/booleangetboolean-vs-booleanparseboolean.html) checks if thing.prop is `"true"`; `parseBoolean(thing)` check if `thing` is `"true"` regardless of case.
 - `Integer.getInteger(string nm)` gets you the integer value of the system property `nm`... not parsing `nm`.
 Use [`Integer.parseInt`](https://stackoverflow.com/a/4397363/1558430) instead.
+- HTML is allowed in javadoc because someone decided it would be a good idea to allow raw tags in there, so maybe it will look better when the doc is generated.
+- Liquibase is used to run migrations, [so you can avoid writing raw SQL](https://reflectoring.io/database-migration-spring-boot-liquibase/).
+You declare these potentially in YAML format, so I don't know how data migrations work, and the internet is not sure if Liquibase is the tool for data migrations at all.